Nothing can prepare you for the sudden loss of a loved one. It is tragic and can disrupt your life and the lives of those around you forever.

-Whether you are seeking workplace death compensation, or any other type of accident that led to fatal injury, you should get in touch with a team of expert serious injury lawyers like ours at Brown Turner Ross to support you and see if you have the basis for a claim.
+Whether you are seeking workplace death compensation, or any other type of accident that led to fatal injury, you should get in touch with a team of expert serious injury lawyers like ours at Brown Turner Ross to support you and see if you have the basis for a claim or compensation.

 Getting a Fatal injury claim

-If you have lost someone close to you due to somebody else’s negligence, then you may be able to claim compensation for your loss.
+If you have lost someone close to you due to somebody else’s negligence, then you may be able to claim compensation for a fatal accident.

 There are criteria that must be met for you to be able to make a claim.
 For example, your relationship to the deceased is an important factor.
 You can make a claim if the deceased was: